 – Shawn Koh

 I have learnt a lot on how software engineering operated in the real world and must say it is vastly different from classroom coding.
-I am really thankful for being given this opportunity to develope a production ready web application and experience the ups and downs of working as a full-stack developer.
+I am really thankful for being given this opportunity to develop a production ready web application and experience the ups and downs of working as a full-stack developer.

 – She Jiayu